 London Living Streets wants walking to be at the heart of how Londoners get around.
 We want high streets, town centres and neighbourhoods in inner and outer London to be safer, have better air quality and offer attractive public spaces that welcome those on foot.

 Find out about some of our ongoing campaigns.

 Low-traffic liveable neighbourhoods Life in residential neighbourhoods in London is often ruined by rat-running motor vehicles driving at dangerous speeds.
 London Living Streets campaigns for liveable neighbourhoods where vehicles, apart from those used by local residents, are largely kept to the main roads on the periphery.
 We also assist boroughs in making high-quality bids for Transport for London’s Liveable Neighbourhoods programme.
-Download our two excellent briefing documents: an introduction is here, with more detail here.
-More information about this campaign is available here.
+Download our two excellent briefing documents: here and here.
+More information about this campaign is also available here.

 20’s Plenty for London.
 This campaign, run with 20’s Plenty For Us, is for 20mph speed limits on all residential and urban roads.
 Lower vehicle speeds reduce road casualties, encourage more people to walk and cycle and make neighbourhoods quieter, cleaner and more liveable places.
 Most of Inner London is making this transition but more work is needed in outer London boroughs and on stretches of the bigger, more dangerous roads managed by Transport for London.
 Read more here